FAQs

 Western grants college credit for AP exams and IB exams.
 For specific details about the amount and type of credit awarded, see Western's AP, IB, and Cambridge International Credit page.
 In order to receive credit, you must have your official scores sent to the Office of Admissions.

-College credit received through AP/IB exams do not count toward Honors requirements.
+College credits received through AP/IB exams do not count toward Honors requirements.

 Students who completed their AA through Running Start and have a DTA (Direct Transfer Agreement) with Western, have an adjusted curriculum compared to other incoming, first-year students (see Curricular Pathways for more details).
-DTA students must complete the First-Year Sequence, 4 Honors Seminars, and a Senior Capstone (at least 4 credits of HNRS 490).
+DTA students must complete the Core Sequence, 4 Honors Seminars, and a Senior Capstone.

-Students who participated in, but did not receive their AA through Running Start must complete the First-Year Sequence, 2 Colloquia, 2 Honors Seminars, and a Senior Capstone (at least 2 credits of HNRS 490).
+Students who participated in, but did not receive their AA through Running Start must complete the Core Sequence, 2 Colloquia, 2 Honors Seminars, and a Senior Capstone.

 Transfer students join us with a wide range of credit from other institutions.
 If certain requirements are met, transfer students follow the Transfer Curriculum Pathway which requires 4 Honors Seminars and an Honors Capstone Senior Project.